C0C0AN/MSc_thesis_MalteGueth/open lab notebook/March_2018.md

 - I finished the results section on the behavioral part and added more basic parts of electrophysiological and neuroimaging data
 - Based on the results reported, I added more text to my discussion (summary of basic results and conclusions drawn)
 - To prepare for preregistration, I collected possible journals for future publication
+- For better overview, I re-structured parts of my GitHub repo (e.g., new folder purely for experiment description and setup information